Indirect precursors of short chain perfluorocarboxylic acids (PFCAs): Human health tier II assessment

 The chemicals in this group have the potential to degrade to short-chain perfluorocarboxylic acids (PFCAs) containing 3–6 perfluorinated carbons and are therefore considered to be 'indirect precursors of short-chain PFCAs'.
 The group also includes an additional polyfluorinated organic chemical, 2,2,3,3,4,4,5,5-octafluoro-1-pentanol (CAS No. 355-80-6), which has similar structural properties to some parent chemicals in this group.

-NICNAS has developed an action plan to assess and manage chemicals that can degrade to PFCAs, perfluoroalkane sulfonic acids (PFSAs) and similar chemicals, which can be found in Appendix G of the Handbook for Notifiers on the NICNAS website (NICNASa).
+NICNAS has developed an action plan to assess and manage chemicals that can degrade to PFCAs, perfluoroalkane sulfonic acids (PFSAs) and similar chemicals, which can be found on the NICNAS website under 'Data requirements for notification of new chemicals containing a perfluorinated carbon chain' (NICNASa).
 The primary assumption outlined in this action plan is that:

 - perfluorinated chains that terminate with a hydrolysable group such as iodide or a silane will degrade to a PFCA containing one less perfluorinated carbon atom; and